Draft Plan Consultation Preparations Reg.18

 A key requirement of the planning system is to demonstrate how and why plans have been produced.
 In doing this it is necessary to consider the guidance and information contained in a wide variety of documents.
 This is collectively known as the 'evidence base'.

 The Government encourages Local Authorities to publish the evidence base when it has been completed to keep communities informed and involved in the plan preparation process.
-By publishing the evidence it also demonstrates that the Black Country Plan is progressing, as we are aiming to have a public consultation on the Draft Plan in autumn 2020.
-The Draft Plan consultation in 2020 will give members of the public the opportunity to comment on both the Draft Plan and the supporting evidence base.
+By publishing the evidence it also demonstrates that the Black Country Plan is progressing, as we are aiming to have a public consultation on the Draft Plan in summer 2021.
+The Draft Plan consultation in 2021 will give members of the public the opportunity to comment on both the Draft Plan and the supporting evidence base.

 The following evidence is now available to view and as further evidence becomes available this will be added to the website: